-Since exposure to curricular areas including the sciences, culture and human experience, the arts and design, and race and power are built into the transdisciplinary approaches of the Div I seminars, there are no additional distribution requirements in the first year.
-Students in their first year choose at least five additional elective courses based on their own interests.
+Students are required to enroll in a Division I seminar.
+Each of these seminars is linked with an urgent challenge as defined by one of our Learning Collaboratives and contains a substantial exploration of how processes of racialization inform specific disciplines, fields and methodologies.
+Exposure to curricular areas including the sciences, culture and human experience, the arts and design, and race and power are built into the transdisciplinary approaches of Division I seminars.
+Because of this, there are no additional course requirements in the first year other than completing at least six additional elective courses based on student interests.

-Note for first-year entrants with advanced standing: carefully read the advanced standing description and contact CASA with questions.
+Note for first-year entrants with advanced standing: college courses and exams taken prior to matriculation may be used towards Division I requirements with certain limitations.
+Students who think they may be eligible, should carefully read the advanced standing policy and contact CASA with questions.

 Note for transfer entrants: the rules for completing Division I are significantly different than those for first year entrants.
 Students should refer to the Transfer Policy for information and contact CASA with questions.